Yujingchen/react.nutrition-tracker/README.md

 ![Daily Nutrition Tracker](public/img/gif/demo.gif?raw=true 'Daily Nutrition Tracker')

 ## Warnning
-Deployment on firebase is not very stable, you can try to reload or use different browser!
-I am finding a new cloud to deploy this project.:)
+Web app fail to load sometimes, you can try to reload or use different browser(Goolge chrome or Safairi)!
+I have switched to firebase web hosting to improve visibility.

 ## Preview